 You might think that riding elephants is only something you can do in Thailand ... but our lucky volunteers who are living in China for a semester can have the same experience ... plus a few others that are only available in this country!

 Oh China.
-There are some things we knew we'd love about you (like camping overnight on the Great Wall of China) but there are a few unexpected surprises that make us love you even move.
-Who knew you could come here for sunny beaches in Sanya?
-Or vacations to the unreal mountains of Zhangjiajie or Yangshuo — I mean, you can't vacation in Southern China without visiting both of these spots.
+There are some things we knew we'd love about you but there are a few unexpected surprises that make us love you even move.
+We knew you could see pandas in China, but who knew about the vacations to the unreal mountains of Zhangjiajie or Yangshuo — I mean, you can't vacation in Southern China without visiting both of these spots.

 But one major surprise might be the chance to hold baby tigers, hang out with lemurs and even ride elephants!